appveyor/website/src/docs/enterprise/running-builds-on-hyper-v.md

 * Follow [those steps](/docs/enterprise/setup-master-vm/) to setup software required for build process.
 It is tested PowerShell scripts which can be simple copy-pasted to PowerShell window (started in privileged mode).
 Some notes:
     * We strongly recommend to run everything from [Basic configuration](/docs/enterprise/setup-master-vm/#basic-configuration) and [Essential 3rd-party software](/docs/enterprise/setup-master-vm/#essential-3rd-party-software)
-    * You can skip one of msbuild and VS version or both if you dont need them in [Build framework](/docs/enterprise/setup-master-vm/#build-framework) step
+    * You can skip one of msbuild and VS version or both if you don't need them in [Build framework](/docs/enterprise/setup-master-vm/#build-framework) step
     * You can skip test framework you do not need in [Test framework](/docs/enterprise/setup-master-vm/#test-framework) step
     * Steps [AppVeyor Build Agent](/docs/enterprise/setup-master-vm/#appveyor-build-agent) and [Tuning for Interactive mode](/docs/enterprise/setup-master-vm/#tuning-for-interactive-mode) are mandatory

-* Install additional software needed
+* Install additional software if needed

 ## Prepare master VHD